coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

   > **Homework**: _No homework yet_

 + **Lesson 2:  Development Environment, Variables and Operators**
-  > Discuss the language we are going to be learning
+  > Review important items from 1st class
   + Python3
-  + Indentation
+  + Algorithms
   + Structure of a program

   > Discuss and demonstrate the tools we are going to use: